AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/index.rst

 scoped to that worktree.
 Non-interactive database deletion requires the explicit ``bin/dev down --drop-db --yes`` form.

+The runner keeps a private machine-wide registry of databases and sessions associated with each worktree.
+Stopping an agent with plain ``down`` retains both its database and registry record for later reuse; use ``down --drop-db --yes`` before removing a disposable agent worktree when its database is no longer needed.
+The registry is stored below ``$XDG_STATE_HOME/alliance/dev`` (or ``~/.local/state/alliance/dev``) so resource ownership is not lost merely because an agent deletes the worktree directory.

 Starting quickly from a template database
 -----------------------------------------